-The United States has vetoed a UN Security Council resolution calling for a “humanitarian pause” in the raging Israel-Hamas war because the text did not include respect for Israel’s right to defend itself.
+The United States on Wednesday vetoed a UN Security Council resolution calling for a “humanitarian pause” in the raging Israel-Hamas war because the text did not include respect for Israel’s right to defend itself.

-“The United States is disappointed this resolution made no mention of Israel’s right of self-defense,” says US Ambassador to the UN Linda Thomas-Greenfield.
-“Like every nation in the world, Israel has the inherent right of self-defense, as reflected in Article 51 of the UN Charter.
+“The United States is disappointed this resolution made no mention of Israel’s right of self-defense,” said US Ambassador to the UN Linda Thomas-Greenfield.
+“Like every nation in the world, Israel has the inherent right of self-defense, as reflected in Article 51 of the UN Charter.”

-“Following previous terrorist attacks by groups such as al-Qaida and ISIS, this council reaffirmed that right.
-This text should have done the same,” she adds.
+The envoy added that “following previous terrorist attacks by groups such as al-Qaeda and ISIS, this council reaffirmed that right.
+This text should have done the same.”

 Twelve out of 15 council members voted in favor of the resolution put forward by Brazil and negotiated over several days, while Russia and the United Kingdom abstained.

 The United States was the only vote against, but as one of the body’s five permanent members, its vote counts as a veto.